-New students receive photo identification (ID) cards from the student services office.
+New students receive photo identification (ID) cards from the receptionist after presenting acceptable documentation.
 Students who do not have a valid ID card are denied access to certain facilities, such as college computer laboratories and the fitness center.
 A fee of \$2 is charged to replace lost, stolen or mutilated cards.